-If you are travelling abroad and you will be training for Gymnastics whilst away, you should make sure you have a Travel Insurance policy in place before you leave your home.
+If you travel abroad and participate in Gymnastics (Training), you should ensure you have a Travel Insurance policy before leaving your home.

-Please Note: This policy does not cover you for Gymnastics in an Amateur Competition.
-If you require a quote for this, please visit our page Gymnastics (Amateur Competition) Travel Insurance.
+Please Note: This policy does not cover you for Gymnastics in a Competition.

 |Section & Cover||Silver||Gold||Platinum|

 |Missed Departure / Connection||-||£500||£500|